 What steps are being taken to increase transparency in your finances?

 Enron has promised to be more transparent in our financial reporting.
 That includes more frequent meetings with the analyst community, which have already begun, and expanded disclosure in our reporting documents.
-For example, in our third quarter earnings press release, for the first time, we have provided volume figures for North America and Europe, broke out the information about our global assets from our wholesale numbers, and provided more detail about our natural gas pipeline business and Portland General.
+For example, in our third quarter earnings press release, for the first time, we have provided volume figures for North America and Europe, broken out the information about our global assets from our wholesale numbers, and provided more detail about our natural gas pipeline business and Portland General.
 With our renewed commitment to transparency, combined with the already strong performance of our core business, we are seeking to restore investor confidence in Enron.

 Any additional management changes planned?